code-pushup/cli/packages/plugin-bundle-stats/docs/features.md

 └── 📍 main.js                   300 kB
 ```

-##### Files Pluralization
+##### Source Pluralization

-File counts are properly pluralized based on the number of files.
+Source counts are properly pluralized based on the number of files.

 **Unpluralized:**